-Emmanuel Buteau is back for another special “Conversations” episode of the Liminal Theology Podcast.
-Here Emmanuel and Jonathan Best explore contemporary issues and concerns through practical theology and liminality.
-In this episode, Emmanuel and Jonathan look closely at the challenge of Christmas.
-It begins with an exploration of “What’s next?” but swiftly turns into a … Continue reading Conversations: The Challenge of Christmas (Episode 17)
+Emmanuel Buteau returns for a new episode of the Liminal Theology Podcast!
+Emmanuel and Jonathan Best explore contemporary issues and concerns through practical theology and liminality.
+In this special Christmas episode, Emmanuel and Jonathan reflect on why things never seem to change.
+Their conversation begins with a look at the Haitian migrants’ situation at Del … Continue reading Conversations: Rediscovering Imagination (Episode 24)

 The Liminal Space in Between the Holiday Rituals: When None of the Festivals Really Fit